samradhi29/reactassignment/README.md

 # React Profile App

 A simple React-based profile settings app where users can view their name, email, and upload a profile picture.
-All data is stored in the browser using `localStorage` — no backend required!
+All data is stored in the browser using `localStorage` .

 🔗 **Live URL**: [ttpcreateprofile.netlify.app](https://ttpcreateprofile.netlify.app)